 "This will be a place where people can come and be orientated into the knowledge of the universality of Al-Islam and the faith of revelation — Where we can have classes to teach the people what they need to know.
 Language, ethics, etiquette, and those things that matter to us as a society.
 We are a society living within a society, and it's important that we get along."

 Masjid Bilal is the oldest identifiable Muslim community in Los Angeles, spanning more than sixty years.
 The historic rebuilding project has been praised by city officials, many of whom have worked closely with Masjid Bilal over the years.

 "We know what an important role this Mosque has played in our community—right here on Central Avenue," stated Councilman Curren Price from the ninth district of Los Angeles.

 "This is going to be a facility not just for Muslims, but for others as well.
 We appreciate the unique role the Mosque is playing, not just in the development of resources for our kids, but for the contribution you're making up and down this corridor and in our city."

-Building a Masjid and Community Center is phase two of a three-phased plan that the Bilal community has been working on since 1999.
-Phase one was to build a school, which was completed in 2007.
+Building a Masjid and Community Center is phase two of a three-phase plan that the Bilal community has been working on since 1999.
+The first was a school, with construction completed in 2007.

 Phase three involves a commercial facility, which will be a 5-story business and residential building unit.
-That permit has already been approved by the city.
+The city has already approved that permit.